-18. The liquidity risk management policy must set out the approach to the identification, assessment, monitoring, management and reporting of short-term and long-term liquidity risk, including a plan to address changes in expected cash in-flows and out-flows, in order to meet the insurer's obligations as they fall due.
+18. The liquidity risk management policy must set out the approach to the identification, assessment, monitoring, management and reporting of short-term and long-term liquidity risk in order to meet the insurer's obligations as they fall due.

 Concentration risk management policy